jtsteinbach/sandbox/README.md

 **`file system error: …`** — a permission or disk problem outside sandbox's control, reported cleanly.

-**A file isn't being saved** — it matches an ignore rule.
+**A file isn't being saved** — it matches an ignore rule, or someone else holds a lock on it (`sb status` marks those `(theirs)`).
 Check `.sbignore` and the built-in defaults (Section 13).
 Symlinks are skipped with a printed note.

 ---

 ## 20. Known limitations and roadmap

 - **POSIX only.** Linux, macOS, WSL.
 The symlink-safe write machinery relies on directory descriptors Windows doesn't provide; supporting Windows by weakening those guarantees isn't on the table, so it waits until it can be done properly.
+(Lock attribution also loses its uid signal there and falls back to the invoking user.)
 - **No live remotes yet.** Repositories move between machines as encrypted `.sbox` archives, which works but is manual.
 Journal-first sync is the top roadmap item.
-- **Shared mode wants a local disk.** SQLite WAL is not reliable over NFS/SMB mounts (Section 6).
+- **Shared editing wants a local disk.** SQLite WAL is not reliable over NFS/SMB mounts (Section 6).
 One machine or a directly attached disk is supported; for network mounts, use archives.
+- **Locks are enforced by sandbox, not by the filesystem.** They are evaluated when a command runs, so a foreign edit lives on disk until the next command puts it back.
+Nothing is lost either way, but a locked file is not read-only to your editor.
 - **No symlink tracking** (skipped with a note).
 - **Whole-file storage.** zlib-compressed but not delta-compressed; heavy for large, frequently-changing binaries.
 Archives are also held in memory while sealing/opening: fine to a few GB, not streaming.
 - **Rename detection is exact-content only.** Moved-and-edited files show as add + delete; merges are not rename-aware.
 - **Conservative merges.** Adjacent-line edits and same-point insertions conflict rather than merge, and conflicts are resolved on a branch rather than via in-worktree conflict markers.
+- **Redaction is pattern-based.** It catches known credential shapes in text files under 1 MB, and only in files the current save touches.
 - **No branch rename, no per-save tags** yet.
 - **`unpack -i` keeps no backup.**
 - **Anchors are manual.** Automatic anchoring is on the roadmap.